NorthStarUAS/rc-flight-legacy/README.md

 Immediate development goals include:

+* recently the fmu firmware was ported from arduino to ardupilot's chibios-based AP_HAL to eliminate the need for custom in-house hardware development.
+The next step is to integrate all the changes into an airplane and flight validate this big change.

+* allow the fmu to optionally run the configurable pid controllers.

+* allow the fmu to manage telemetry and logging.

+* longer term my hope is to migrate all the C++ specific code directly onto the fmu with enough basic functionaly to support common tasks.
+  The rc-flight code then will act more like a host (or companion) computer for managing higher level mission tasks or doing experimental tasks "offboard".

-* Support for structured hdf5 data log export.
+* [done] Support for structured hdf5 data log export.

-* Python 3 port.
-This is mostly completed, but needs further end-to-end testing to catch any lingering issues.
-The main challenge involved python3's switch from C-style strings to 'wide' strings, with the addition of bytearrray() to cover the need for C-style strings.
-This led to quite a few changes in the C++/python hybrid API code.
-In addition, some of the low level message parsing code needed rework.
+* [done] Python 3 port.

-* [done!]
-Implement a hand-thrown auto-launch task.
+* [done] Implement a hand-thrown auto-launch task.
 This is written as a python task (within the python-based mission system) and produces very very solid and stable launch results for hand thrown airplanes (such as a Skywalker or Talon.)

-* [done!]
-Add support for computing survey routes on board the aircraft.
+* [done] Add support for computing survey routes on board the aircraft.
 (The issue here is the brittleness and time required to send 100's of waypoints up to an aircraft over a radio modem link.
 Instead we can just send the area to be covered and some camera parameters and the